blackmiaool/gulp-markdown-table-to-json/README.md

 # gulp-markdown-table-to-json
-> A github style markdown table replace parse plugin for gulp 3
+> A github-style-markdown table parse plugin for gulp 3

 ## Usage